5 things not to miss in Washington DC

 4. The Martin Luther King, Jr. Memorial

 The Martin Luther King, Jr. memorial opened to the public only recently, in 2011.
 The memorial honors the baptist minister, political leader, prominent member of the American civil rights movement, and Nobel Laureate.
-King opposed the racial segregation in the US and became iconic for his 1963 speech “I have a dream.”
+King opposed the racial segregation in the US and gained an iconic status for his 1963 speech “I have a dream.”
 Martin Luther King Jr. was murdered in Memphis in 1968.

 5. The Korean War and vietnam Veterans Memorials

 The Korean War Memorial’s shape is that of a triangle that crosses a circle.
-Within that shape are 19 sculptures of soldiers.
-These soldiers represent a unit on patrol.
+Within that shape are 19 sculptures of soldiers, who represent a unit on patrol.
 Next to the sculptures is a 50 meter granite wall, as well as a large pond.
-All these components come together as one impressive memorial.
+Eventually, all these components came together as one impressive memorial.
 The day we visited the memorial was actually memorial day, so many people left flowers near the monuments.

-The Vietnam Veterans Memorial consists of a large wall from 1982 with 58000 names of fallen soldiers and a bronze statue from 1984, named “The Three Serviceman”.
+The Vietnam Veterans Memorial from 1982 consists of a large wall that features 58000 names of fallen soldiers.
+The wall is accompanied by a bronze statue from 1984, named “The Three Serviceman”.
 These three soldiers represent a European American, African American and Hispanic American that are looking at the names on the wall.
-Additionally, you will find a monument from 1993, dedicated to all the fallen women that served in the war.
+You will also find a monument from 1993, dedicated to all the fallen women that served in the war.
 Most of these women were nurses.